untoldengine/UntoldEngine/docs/Architecture/renderingSystem.md

 For XR, a reduce-scan variant runs the test against both eyes simultaneously.

 ### 3b.
+Gaussian Frustum Culling → `executeGaussianFrustumCulling(commandBuffer)`

+For entities carrying a `GaussianComponent` (3D Gaussian splat data), a compute pass culls splats against the camera frustum before the more expensive depth and sort passes run on them.

+### 3c.
 Gaussian Depth → `executeGaussianDepth(commandBuffer)`

-For entities carrying a `GaussianComponent` (3D Gaussian splat data), a compute pass calculates the camera-space depth of each splat.
+A compute pass calculates the camera-space depth of each surviving splat.
 This depth value is used as the sort key in the next step.

-### 3c.
-Bitonic Sort → `executeBitonicSort(commandBuffer)`
+### 3d.
+Radix Sort → `executeRadixSort(commandBuffer)`

-A GPU bitonic sort reorders the Gaussian splats **back-to-front** by depth.
+A GPU radix sort reorders the Gaussian splats **back-to-front** by depth.
 Gaussian splats must be composited in this order for correct alpha blending.
 The sort runs entirely on the GPU and its output feeds directly into the Gaussian render pass later in the graph.

 ---